bb-io/PhraseStrings/README.md

 - **Get translation for a locale** Retrieves a translation for a locale.
 - **Download locale** Downloads a locale file.
 - **Upload file** Uploads a file to the project.

+### Users and teams

+- **Get user by email** Retrieves a user by their email address, useful for obtaining user ID.
+- **Get team by name** Retrieves a team by its name, useful for obtaining team ID.

 ## Events